OSGeo/grass/lib/python/docs/src/temporal_framework.rst

 :mod:`~temporal.base`
 """""""""""""""""""""

-    Implements of basic dataset informations and SQL conversion of such information:
+    Implements of basic dataset information and SQL conversion of such information:

     - Definition of the SQL serialize class :class:`~temporal.base.DictSQLSerializer` that converts the content of temporal